jlledom/lwip-hurd/README.md

 ## 4. Extra features to be implemented (not in the proposal)

 1. Build LwIP as a library
+2. Implement some currently unsupported operations
-2. PPPoS support
+3. PPPoS support
-3. PPPoE support
+4. PPPoE support